 A student can enroll in a standard RACC course and arrange with the instructor to complete different or additional work.
 The individual arrangement with the instructor is written as a contract.
 Forms needed for the contract can be obtained in room B-513 or downloaded here:

-Honors contracts are subject to the willingness of individual instructors to participate and to the approval of both the appropriate division chairperson and the Honors Committee.
+Honors contracts are subject to the willingness of individual instructors to participate and to the approval of both the appropriate Division Dean and the Honors Committee.

 A maximum of 8 contract hours may be applied toward an Honors Diploma.

-A student can earn 1-4 honors credits for an independent study course proposed and carried out under the direction of a faculty mentor.
+A student can earn 3-4 Honors credits for an independent study course proposed and carried out under the direction of a faculty mentor.